 Who is it best for?

-There are tons of features on this monitor but let’s first talk about the 155 Hz response rate as it makes it a suitable monitor even for gaming.
+Let’s first talk about the 155 Hz response rate as it makes it a suitable monitor even for gaming.

-It’s so powerful that it has a pixel pitch of 0.2331 mm which means the screen has more than 3.68 million pixels, so when you view an image or a video, it feels like the object is right there in your room.
+It has a pixel pitch of 0.2331 mm which means the screen has more than 3.68 million pixels, so when you view an image or a video, it feels like the object is right there in your room.

 You can even tilt the monitor to around 15° which’s quite useful in some situations.